 Okay, here is the trickiest part of Goa!

 As a Bengali and a Kolkatan, I had lived my life knowing Durgapuja in Kolkata is India’s answer to Mardi Grass.
-Until, I found out Goa has her own traditional Catholic celebration: the Carnival, which may not scale up to the Mardi Grass in Portugal as of today but is no less in grandeur in appeal and history!
+Until, I found out Goa has her own traditional Catholic celebration: the Carnival, which is often termed as India’s answer to Mardi Grass in West.
+History says Carnival started back in 18th Century during the conquest of Goa.
+Timeteo Fernandes revived the festivity in modern days.

-The four day festival is inaugurated by the King Momo and followed by floats and parades and masks and food and drink.
+The four day festival is inaugurated by the King Momo and followed by floats and parades and masks and food and drink, colorful bullok cards.
 Good time flows!
 I eagerly wait to experience one next year!
+Four big cities in Goa hosts the festival on four days: Panaji, Vasco, Margao & Mapusa.

-Attending these festivals are extremely enriching cultural things to do in Goa!
-So is Narakasur, a festival post Diwali.
+Attending these festivals are extremely enriching cultural things (and free) to do in Goa!
+There are a list of other festivals in Goa.

 Birding in Goa